-This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain CASA Model CN-235 series airplanes.
-This proposal would require installation of fuselage skin reinforcements in the right and left zones of the fuselage between stations 11232 and 11740 and stringers P7 and P9.
-This action is necessary to prevent premature fatigue cracking of the fuselage, which could result in reduced structural integrity of the airplane.
+This document proposes the adoption of a new airworthiness directive (AD) that is applicable to all CASA Model CN-235 series airplanes.
+This proposal would require installing a second electrical connector in the electrical Master Central Unit.
+This action is necessary to prevent the loss of electrical power, other than that provided by the emergency system, in the event of disconnection of the single electrical connector within the electrical Master Central Unit.
 This action is intended to address the identified unsafe condition.

-Submit comments in triplicate to the Federal Aviation Administration (FAA), Transport Airplane Directorate, ANM-114, Attention: Rules Docket No. 2000-NM-273-AD, 1601 Lind Avenue, SW., Renton, Washington 98055-4056.
-Comments may be inspected at this location between 9 a.m. and 3 p.m., Monday through Friday, except Federal holidays.
+Submit comments in triplicate to the Federal Aviation Administration (FAA), Transport Airplane Directorate, ANM-114, Attention: Rules Docket No. 2000-NM-263-AD, 1601 Lind Avenue, SW., Renton, Washington 98055-4056.
+Comments may be inspected at this location between 9:00 a.m. and 3:00 p.m., Monday through Friday, except Federal holidays.
 Comments may be submitted via fax to (425) 227-1232.
-Comments may also be sent via the Internet using the following address: firstname.lastname@example.org.
-Comments sent via fax or the Internet must contain “Docket No. 2000-NM-273-AD” in the subject line and need not be submitted in triplicate.
+Comments may also be sent via the Internet using the following address: email@example.com.
+Comments sent via fax or the Internet must contain “Docket No. 2000-NM-263-AD” in the subject line and need not be submitted in triplicate.
 Comments sent via the Internet as attached electronic files must be formatted in Microsoft Word 97 for Windows or ASCII text.

 The service information referenced in the proposed rule may be obtained from Construcciones Aeronauticas, S.A., Getafe, Madrid, Spain.
 This information may be examined at the FAA, Transport Airplane Directorate, 1601 Lind Avenue, SW., Renton, Washington.Start Further Info